mieko61/botanic-hub-frontend/README.md

-# BOTANIC HUB - front end
+# BOTANIC HUB 🌿 - front end

-This app is a resource for medicinal herbs and plants.
-It allows users to learn about their health benefits and how they can be used to treat specific symptoms.
+This app is an informational resource for medicinal herbs and plants.
+It allows users to select a specific health concern and returns a list of plants that could be used as treatment.

 ## Back end - git clone